 Project Owner: Monroeville, NIRCC

 Description: This trail will start at the trailhead within the former Conversation Club property, head east through the woods and across Flat Rock Creek onto town-owned property behind CME then north to Monroeville Road.
 Moving forward in the INDOT process.
-Construction is expected in early 2023.
+This project was bid and the bid was approved by INDOT and Monroeville.
+Construction is anticipated to begin in spring 2023 with completion by December 2023.

 Current Phase: Preliminary Engineering